regex.pcre #

 fn (Regex) group_by_name #

-group_by_name retrieves the captured text for a named group from a Match.
+group_by_name retrieves text captured by a named group.

 fn (Regex) match_str #